 Where do we come from, and where are we heading?
 In this article, you’ll learn the history & the future of recruitment technology trends, and you’ll see what lies in our near future.

-Going back to 1996, the year we started Lugera – The People Republic.
+The year we started Lugera – The People Republic.

 When we started our recruitment company in Slovakia, the country did not even know a job portal (Profesia.sk began in 1997).
 When we wanted to buy recruitment software, there was hardly a choice.
 Only a handful of applications were available, and not a single one of them was interested in selling it to a small recruitment agency somewhere in Eastern Europe.